joshgc19/landscape-detector/README.md

 This features were chosen accounting for the design constraints present in the *[Design Constraints](#design-constraints)* section and the characterization of the dataset shown in the *[Target Data Requirements](#target-data-requirements)* section.

 ## Chosen Classifier
-**The Gaussian Naive Bayes (GNB)** classifier was chosen for this project due to several key advantages that make it well-suited for the task at hand.
-First, the GNB classifier is particularly effective when dealing with continuous data that can be assumed to be normally distributed, which aligns with the nature of the features in our dataset.
-By modeling the landscape features as a Gaussian distribution, the GNB classifier can efficiently estimate the likelihood of an image being a target landscape or not based on its features' mean and variance.
+A statistical classifier was chosen for this project due to its ability to provide probabilistic outputs, offering insights into the expected value or average of a target variable and its error slack or variance.
+This capability is valuable for decision-making processes, especially in situations with incomplete or noisy data, as it allows for a more nuanced understanding of the data and its uncertainties.

 # Data
 ## Target data requirements